 Toyota Highlander Trim Comparison: XLE vs Limited

 Of the available trims, the Toyota Highlander XLE is the most popular.
 Meanwhile, the upmarket Limited easily makes a good case for itself without busting the budget.
-So, I decided to test both trims to see the difference.

 Does it make sense to stay with the XLE crowd, or can you make a better choice by stepping up to the Limited?